EVALUATION METHOD

 -

-200+ interviews with 160 top companies and government organizations in The Netherlands and Belgium and an assessment of 500+ contracts.
+200+ interviews with 160 top companies and government organizations in Belgium and Luxembourg with an assessment of 500+ contracts.
 We interviewed CIOs, CTOs, Application Leads, Infrastructure Leads and Vendor Management.

 -